jeancarlosie/Fitwell/README.md

 The code for USER USE has been designed to run in a programming language where the following conditions have been met:
 * Python environment (all versions between 3.6 and 3.11).
-* Python libraries: requests, maths, csv.
+* Python libraries: requests, maths, csv, tkinter, math.
 To install these libraries, type the following commands:
   * import requests
   * import csv
   * import tkinter as tk